weilemann/Tetris/README.md

 ```

 ### And done! 🎉
-Now you can have extra dosis of nostalgia by playing the simple and incomparably fun game!
+Now you can have extra dosis of nostalgia by playing this simple and incomparably fun game!
 Have fun! 🙂

 ## 🎮Controls
 <kbd>W</kbd> or <kbd>↑</kbd> - Rotate Tetromino